DickHorner/recycle_from_bin/README.md

 works with and 3 (>= 3.0) and Python 2 (>= 2.4), and it works on Linux,
 macOS (and other Unix-like systems) and Windows.

-By default it restores files into the subdirectories of the current directory, keeping the original pathname components.
+By default it restores files into the original sourc directories.
+Verbose mode included so you can see what's happening.

 It doesn't overwrite files in the restore target directory, but it appends a number to the filename to disambiguate.